robchamberspfc/data-standards/README.md

 `node helpers/convert-markdown.js`

-This is also automatically run on deployment.
+**This is also automatically run on deployment.**

 ### New pages

 Automates the creation of new pages based on the content of `new-pages.json`.

-**NOTE: Due to the way Eleventy build templates you need to make sure the markdown file has been added to `helpers/input`and Markdown converter has been run before running.**
+**NOTE: Due to the way Eleventy build templates you need to make sure the markdown file has been added to `helpers/input` and Markdown converter has been run before running.**

 Run manually using:

 `node helpers/new-pages.js`

-Currently uses two page template, could be extended to work with more templates.
+Currently uses two page templates (simple and navigation), could be extended to work with more templates.
 Safe to be rerun with existing pages.
-Probably needs a refactor for clarity.